 Tom Fitzpatrick

-Character studies, structural drawing, and evolving digital work.
+Character studies, drawings, and evolving digital work.

 Drawing